 Meridith Lavelle – Civil and Political Rights Metrics Team

 Meridith is a Master’s student at the University of Georgia’s School of Political and International Affairs.
 Driven by her desire for the advancement of human rights, a continued understanding of the varying challenges facing human rights, and the expansion of human rights education and awareness, she is dedicated to facilitating her contributions through empirical research and collaboration with others.
 Her research agenda centers on the intersections of human rights, dissent/repression, democratization, and technology/media.

 Amanda Murdie – Civil and Political Rights Metrics Team

 Amanda is a political scientist who is passionate about using research to help civil society actors work to improve human rights in repressive countries.
 She teaches classes on terrorism, war and human security, and international interventions at the School of Public and International Affairs at the University of Georgia.
 She has published dozens of articles on her research and is the incoming editor-in-chief of International Studies Review.
 She is contributing to the design and development of HRMI’s Civil and Political Rights metrics.
 Amanda received her PhD from Emory University in 2009.

-Brian is the Quantitative Analyst at Human Rights Watch.
+Brian is the Senior Quantitative Analyst at Human Rights Watch.
 He is responsible for data analysis in Human Rights Watch reports as well as providing guidance on quantitative data collection and training on statistics and research methodology.
 Brian’s extensive experience with quantitative human rights data has been invaluable to the development of our civil and political rights pilot methodology.
 He has participated in HRMI’s co-design workshops and is helping to connect us to potential survey respondents.
 Brian received his PhD in International Development from Tulane University Law School.